Guitar Sight Reading: Tips and Methods for Practice

 If your mind wanders, even for a second, you’re apt to slow down, miss a note, botch the rhythm, or just randomly stop (as if you’ve forgotten what you’re doing).

 Meditation and mindfulness exercises are of tremendous benefit to many aspects of learning guitar.
 Any time you can practice bringing your attention back to what you currently see or hear (not your story around it, but the actual thing), or your breath or body, you’re building a muscle that will prove useful not just in your sight-reading, but throughout your guitar practice (and everyday life).
+This means you can have many practice sessions per day, instead of just the one.

 Easy Does It: Pick One and Get Going

 Sight-reading can seem overwhelming at first.
 It can feel very challenging.
+It takes massive brain-power.

 The trick is to find something you can do that pushes your boundaries, but doesn’t frustrate or overwhelm you.
 If this means just clapping and counting simple rhythms, so be it.
 Next time make it just a bit harder.
 Then harder again.

 Sight-reading is a muscle.
 It’s a skill.
 One day of exertion won’t get you much.
 It takes regular attention and focus consistently over time.
 And to do that, it has to be manageable and easy to initiate.
 Ideally, it’s also rewarding and perhaps even fun!
+As guitar players, we can learn to love this practice.

 Ask just a minute or two of sight-reading practice from yourself in each practice.
 No big deal.
 Just something, so you can say you did it.